dphinojos/TetrisAIProject/README.md

 # Tetris AI Project

-Project to create an AI that can play the snes version of Tetris using a genetic algorithm.
+Project to create an AI that can play the snes version of Tetris using Double Deep Q-Learning.

 ## Requirements

-Requirements include aima-python search.py and gym-tetris
+Requirements include gym-tetris, pytorch, and matplot

 ```bash
   pip install gym-tetris